almiragurkan/MySQL/README.md

 I worked different basic studies with MySql.

-Finally, I worked in detail on a large data set.
+Finally, I worked in detail on a large data set (PROJECT10).

 1- Explain your data: